jnnhuynh-web/sqlalchemy-challenge/README.md

 ## Part 1 - Climate Analysis and Exploration

-Using Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database with the aide of the Pandas, and Matplotlib libraries.
+Using Python and SQLAlchemy to do a climate analysis and data exploration of the climate database with the aide of the Pandas, and Matplotlib libraries.

 #### Precipitation Analysis
 Created a bar graph of the precipitation by date using the DataFrame plot method.